-5 Concluding Remarks
+4 Concluding Remarks

-In this paper we have considered an important class of legal dialogues relating to reasoning about cases, namely the Supreme Court Oral hearings.
+In this paper we have considered an important class of legal dialogues relating to reasoning about cases, namely the US Supreme Court Oral hearings.
 We have:

-- Located these dialogues in the overall Supreme Court process; - Identified that the dialogue consists of three distinct sub-dialogues; - Presented a model of the argumentation based on the current state of the art in models of reasoning with cases in AI and Law in the form of an argumentation scheme with associated critical questions;

-- Characterised the three sub-dialogues in terms of their initial state, and individual and collective goals, expressed in terms of this model; - Illustrated all points throughout using extracts from the transcript of a case much discussed in the AI and Law literature.
+- Located these dialogues in the overall Supreme Court process; - Identified that the dialogue consists of three distinct sub-dialogues; - Characterised the three sub-dialogues in terms of their initial state, and individual and collective goals; - Presented a set of moves designed to enable the goals of the dialogues to be achieved in the form of assertions and associated critical questions; - Illustrated all points throughout using extracts from the transcript of a case much discussed in the AI and Law literature.

-In future work we will present out full analysis of the transcript of Carney; and then apply the analysis to other related cases (such as those discussed in [5]).
-We will also relate the arguments that emerge from the Oral hearing to those that are expressed in the opinions of the Justices.
-We conjecture that the move from oral hearing to opinion will involve not only restructuring the arguments, but also, and more importantly, selection between the options and justification of the choices made.
-This last should be especially interesting for work on argumentation schemes since it provides a reasoned acceptance or rejection of critical questions, a topic which is as yet relatively unexplored in computational argument.
+In future work we will present our full analysis of the transcript of Carney; and apply the analysis to other related cases (e.g. those discussed in [5]).
+We will then specify a tool that will support the analysis of Oral Hearings by automatically constructing the corresponding tree from a transcript annotated with our moves.
+We will next relate the argument components that emerge from the Oral Hearing to the arguments that are expressed in the opinions of the Justices.
+We conjecture that the move from oral hearing to opinion will involve selection between the options and justification of the choices made.
+This last point may be of relevance for work on argumentation schemes since it provides a reasoned acceptance or rejection of critical questions, a topic which is as yet relatively unexplored in computational argument.